Kernel methods for detecting coherent structures in dynamical data: Numerical results

 \subsection{Coherent mode decomposition}

 In order to illustrate the coherent mode decomposition outlined in Algorithm~\ref{alg:CMD}, we consider the classical von K\'arm\'an vortex street and generate data using a simple Python implementation.\!\footnote{Palabos project: \url{http://wiki.palabos.org/numerics:codes}} It is important to note that here we take into account the full trajectory data $ \{z_0, \dots, z_n\} $, where $ z_i $ is the state at time $ t = 20 \ts i $, and define $ X = [z_0, \dots, z_{n-1}] $ and $ Y = [z_1, \dots, z_n] $, whereas we generated uniformly distributed data for the coherent set analysis in the previous subsection and furthermore used only the start and end points of the trajectories.
 We set $ n = 100 $ and $ \varepsilon = 0.1 $.
 Some snapshots of the system are shown in Figure~\ref{fig:Karman}~(a)--(d).
-Applying CMD results in the modes depicted in Figure~\ref{fig:Karman}~(e)--(g), where the color bar is the same as in Figure~\ref{fig:BickleyCS}.
+Applying CMD results in the modes depicted in Figure~\ref{fig:Karman}~(e)--(h), where the color bar is the same as in Figure~\ref{fig:BickleyCS}.
 As described above, we obtain two modes, denoted by $ \xi $ and $ \eta $, for each eigenvalue $ \rho $, where $ \eta $ can be interpreted as the time-lagged counterpart of $ \xi $.
-There are three subdominant eigenvalues close to one, followed by a spectral gap.
-Removing the transient phase eliminates the third mode so that only the two highly similar modes remain.

-For this standard DMD benchmark problem, which we chose for illustration purposes, CMD and (regularized) DMD lead to almost identical modes.
-This might be---neglecting the transient phase---due to the periodicity of the system and the fact that we are applying the methods to sequential data.
-Nevertheless, CMD might have further applications pertaining to, for instance, non-sequential data, which we will investigate in future work.
+For this standard DMD benchmark problem, which we chose for illustration purposes, CMD and (regularized) DMD lead to modes that look highly similar.
+The interpretations, however, are different.
+While the DMD modes, which correspond to eigenvectors, are objects that are mapped onto scalar multiples of themselves, the CMD modes, which correspond to singular vectors, encode information about how coherent structures at time $ t $ are transported by the flow to time $ t + \tau $.
+In fact, the DMD eigenvalues associated with the DMD modes resembling the CMD modes shown in Figure~\ref{fig:Karman} are negative and close to $ -1 $, implying periodicity.
+Analogously, the CMD modes $ \eta $ are akin to $ -\xi $, which also implies periodic motion.
+Further applications of CMD pertaining to, for instance, more complicated fluid flows or also non-sequential data, will be investigated in future work.